 Top photography spots across Switzerland’s cantons

-We’re all thinking the same thing: this year we’ll be spending our holidays in Switzerland.
-The coronavirus has certainly put a spanner in the works when it comes to planning this year’s holidays.
-This is a real shame – but it also gives us a great excuse to do things a little differently this year.
-Because isn’t it high time that we finally get round to exploring what’s on offer right on our doorstep?
+Isn't it time to finally discover what's right on your doorstep?
 Switzerland has so many amazing places to discover, and for me it’s one of the most beautiful travel destinations.
 So it’s high time we finally get to know our own country that little bit better!

 And it’s for this very reason that we’re taking you with us on a tour across Switzerland.
 Each canton has so much to offer, and we are delighted to share a particularly beautiful corner of each of Switzerland’s cantons with you, together with a whole host of tips for great photography spots.
 Are you ready?
 Then have fun reading, exploring and taking some great photos!